aniqatc/playground/README.md

 ## License & Contributions

-📑 This project is licensed under the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.en.html).
-Please provide appropriate attribution to the original creator and provide a link to this [repository](https://github.com/aniqatc/playground) or original [website](https://playground.aniqa.dev) if you use or modify the code.
+📑 This project is licensed under the [GPL-3.0](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Please provide attribution to the creator and provide a link to this [repository](https://github.com/aniqatc/playground) or [website](https://playground.aniqa.dev) if you use or modify the code.

 👋🏼 Contributions for new widgets are always welcome.
 If interested in contributing, please feel free to reach out to me!